meilisearch/documentation/resources/cookbooks/running_production.md

 change by editing your web server's configuration.
 ```

-We recommend that you use the option 2, to redirect HTTP to HTTPS and always use a secure connection.
+We recommend that you choose option 2, to redirect HTTP to HTTPS and always use a secure connection.
 You should be able to request your domain name with SSL as in `https://example.com`.

 #### 3.2.
 Option B: Custom SSL Certificates

-When you get a SSL certificate, you normally recieve at least two files:
+When you get a SSL certificate, you normally receive at least two files:

 - Your certificate (normally as in `your_domain_name.pem` or `meilisearch.pem`)
 - Your key (normally as in `your_domain_name.key` or `meilisearch.key`)